| Read Time: 4 minutes | Personal Injury

 Our New Mexico work injury lawyers are always available to assess your case and discuss options for recovery.

-Remember, the most important factor in whether you might be eligible for workers’ compensation benefits is not the type of injury you sustain but rather that a work-related incident caused it.
+Remember, the most important factor in whether you might be eligible for workers’ compensation benefits is not the type of injury you sustain, but rather that a work-related incident caused it.

 Most Common Work Accidents Leading to Injuries